-Presence of alarm symptoms e.g. significant unintentional weight loss, recurrent vomiting, dysphagia, haematemesis, anaemia or melaena).
+(Presence of alarm symptoms e.g. significant unintentional weight loss, recurrent vomiting, dysphagia, haematemesis, anaemia or melaena)

-Prior to treatment, the possibility of malignancy of gastric ulcer or a malignant disease of the oesophagus should be excluded, as the treatment with PENTOZ OTC may alleviate the symptoms of malignant ulcers and can thus delay diagnosis.
+Prior to treatment, the possibility of malignancy of gastric or duodenal ulcers or malignant disease of the oesophagus should be excluded as treatment with PENTOZ may alleviate the symptoms of malignancy and thus delay diagnosis.